Can You Get Pregnant From Precum?

 Precum, also called pre-ejaculatory fluid, is a clear fluid released from the penis during sex.
 It happens before ejaculation, hence the “pre” part.

 The release of this precum is involuntary.
-You can’t control when it comes out and in fact, you may not even know that it’s happening.
+You can’t control when it comes out.
+You may not even know that it’s happening.

 Pre-cum itself is an alkaline fluid made up of enzymes and mucus.
 It works to lubricate the urethra, which serves as the passageway for the sperm.